 Among the wider NGO community we help shape debates on issues such as nuclear disarmament, ballistic missile defence, the arms trade, space security, Canada’s role in Afghanistan and Canadian security spending.

-Project Ploughshares has a broad and engaged constituency in Canada, which includes its nine sponsoring church denominations, a network of local Ploughshares groups and a donor constituency of more than 8,000 individuals.
+Project Ploughshares has a broad and engaged constituency in Canada, which includes its nine sponsoring church denominations and a donor constituency of more than 8,000 individuals.